jccrosby/smart-ai-adoption/slides.md

 ## Emphasize Value, Risk Management, and the LEAP Framework

 <!--
+Communicating AI Strategy to Leadership

+Emphasize Value, Risk Management, and the LEAP Framework

 - Communicating AI strategy to leadership is crucial for gaining support and resources.
 - Focus on the value AI can bring to the organization.
 - Highlight the importance of risk management and ethical considerations.